top of page

 True capitalism is not plug-and-play.
 It assumes—and requires—the foundation of functioning markets and norms of fair exchange.
 As Nobel laureate Douglass North argued, the institutions of capitalism—contracts, legal systems, and cultural norms—must already exist before equity finance and scale become viable.

 In the U.S., that foundation is in place.
 What many aspiring entrepreneurs lack is not access to capitalism, but fluency in how to operate within it.
-PFR helps close that gap through education, decision tools, and behavioral scaffolding.
+Founder's Copilot helps close that gap through education, decision tools, and behavioral scaffolding.
 We help people not just start businesses—but build them the right way.

 Capitalism is not a vending machine for wealth.
 It is a trust-based architecture that allows strangers to build together under uncertainty.
 It democratizes opportunity but demands responsibility.
 It rewards innovation—but only if paired with execution, integrity, and adaptability.